-for any $\bfr\in \mathcal{S}$. \end{theorem} The proof of the theorem is delayed until Appendix \ref{sec:proof thm derivative}.
-With this theorem, one can compute the derivative of the loss for a non-product ansatz by treating it as a single-parameter ansatz as in Fact \ref{fact:loss derivative} but with correction terms.
-In other words, the derivative of loss can be measured by applying the standard Hadamard test followed by classical corrections.
-To highlight this result we present an example concerning a single qubit ansatz.
+where $D_{\bft}$ is defined as in \eqref{eq:D_i}, and $\ordersign{\cdot, \cdot}$ is defined as in \eqref{eq:ordersign}. \end{theorem} The proof of the theorem is delayed until Section \ref{sec:proof thm derivative}.
+With this theorem, the derivative of loss can be measured by applying the standard Hadamard test followed by classical corrections.
+As a sanity check, Appendix \ref{sec:example single qubit} presents an explicit derivation of the gradient in the single qubit case.